asurati/wip.src/content/post/2022-06-27-hd7350-demo-texture.md

 is, [here](/wip/images/eg.8.png).

-The reason the image is inverted is that, for OpenGL, V (the vertical, or Y) coordinate is 0 at the bottom of the image, not at the top.
+The reason the image is inverted is that, for OpenGL, V (the vertical, or Y) coordinate is 0 at the bottom of the texture image, not at the top.

-One can refer to the vertices definition above to verify that corner of the square that ends up at the top-left of the ViewPort is the one marked as bottom-left in the NDC space (The Y-axis is flipped during the ViewPort Transformation), and is also the one that has the (0,0) texture coordinates.
+One can refer to the vertices definition above to verify that corner of the NDC-square that ends up at the top-left of the ViewPort-square is the one marked as bottom-left in the NDC space (The Y-axis is flipped during the ViewPort Transformation), and is also the one that has the (0,0) texture coordinates.
+Thus, the bottom-left corner of the texture image gets applied to the top-left corner of the ViewPort-square, resulting in a flipped image on the ViewPort.
-Thus,
-the bottom-left corner of the texture image gets applied to the top-left corner of the ViewPort, resulting in a flipped image on the ViewPort.
 The remedy is to flip the V-axis of the source image being used as the texture.
 See also [here](https://learnopengl.com/Getting-started/Textures).